Updated: November 2017

 If you’re looking to buy the ALP, make sure you buy it for your region.
 Prices vary in different areas, but ALP’s are region locked so they’re different if you buy them in the US, Canada, Europe, Australia, etc. They’re only designed to work against the guns in use in your region and so ALP’s are only sold from specific dealers in your region.

 You can buy them from a local dealer/installer in your area if they carry them, but what I did was buy online.
+They start at $750 for a dual head setup.
 I recommend Tom who’s the main guy here in the States for the ALP, knows all about them, and would be the man to talk to when it comes to customer service, warranty support, installation, answering questions, and so on.

 If you live in the USA, you’ll need to order them from Tom at ALPriorityUSA.com.